Cathode ray tube: Convergence and purity in color CRTs

 The solution to the static convergence and purity problems is a set of color alignment ring magnets installed around the neck of the CRT.
 These movable weak permanent magnets are usually mounted on the back end of the deflection yoke assembly and are set at the factory to compensate for any static purity and convergence errors that are intrinsic to the unadjusted tube.
 Typically there are two or three pairs of two magnets in the form of rings made of plastic impregnated with a magnetic material, with their magnetic fields parallel to the planes of the magnets, which are perpendicular to the electron gun axes.
-Often, one ring has two poles, another has 4, and the remaining ring has 6 poles.
+Often, one pair of rings has 2 poles, another has 4, and the remaining ring has 6 poles.
 Each pair of magnetic rings forms a single effective magnet whose field vector can be fully and freely adjusted (in both direction and magnitude).
 By rotating a pair of magnets relative to each other, their relative field alignment can be varied, adjusting the effective field strength of the pair.
 (As they rotate relative to each other, each magnet's field can be considered to have two opposing components at right angles, and these four components [two each for two magnets] form two pairs, one pair reinforcing each other and the other pair opposing and canceling each other.
 Rotating away from alignment, the magnets' mutually reinforcing field components decrease as they are traded for increasing opposed, mutually cancelling components.)
 By rotating a pair of magnets together, preserving the relative angle between them, the direction of their collective magnetic field can be varied.
 Overall, adjusting all of the convergence/purity magnets allows a finely tuned slight electron beam deflection or lateral offset to be applied, which compensates for minor static convergence and purity errors intrinsic to the uncalibrated tube.
 Once set, these magnets are usually glued in place, but normally they can be freed and readjusted in the field (e.g. by a TV repair shop) if necessary.